oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-the-goal-of-devops-is/rule.md

 A client calls and says: "I'm having problems with your software."

 Your answer: "Yes I know.
 Each morning we check the health of the app and we already saw a new exception.
-So I already have an engineer working on it."​
+So I already have an engineer working on it."

 Take this survey to find out your DevOps index: <br>

-​
-​